 With less compliance in the suspension under load, the car will track through a more direct path, respond better to steering inputs, and be easier to control at the limit.
 This is especially noticeable on older cars with worn out bushings, but a performance upgrade will still make a real difference on a brand new car.

 Thankfully, a happy medium between a soft stock bushing and custom fit spherical bearings exists.
 There are usually a variety of stiffer bushings available, even straight from the manufacturer in some cases.
 Some are rubber, some are urethane, there are different designs, and they all accomplish basically the same thing.
-Replacement bushings are much stiffer to reduce deflection and alignment changes, while still being made out of a flexible material to make the car livable on a daily basis.
-Harder rubber bushings are usually the best option when available as they are frequently an OEM bush with a different compound, and are more tolerant to out of axis rotation.
+Replacement bushings are much stiffer to reduce deflection and alignment changes, while still being made out of a flexible material to absorb NVH and make the car livable on a daily basis.
+Harder rubber bushings are usually the best option when available as they are frequently an OEM part with a different compound, and are more tolerant to out of axis rotation.
 Subaru, for example, has a full line of group n competition parts which includes a stiffer replacement for every bit of rubber on the car.
 Urethane bushings tend to be easier to install and in some cases can be a harder material.
-The newest offerings are made from high quality graphite impregnated urethane, which self-lubricates to prolongs bushing life and reduce squeaks.
+The newest offerings are made from high quality graphite impregnated urethane, which self-lubricates to prolongs bushing life and reduce squeaks and binding.